dvddhln/quarkus-reactive-open-api-merger/README.md

 ### Swagger UI

-Swagger UI is locted at
+Swagger UI is located at

 http://localhost:8080